“The name’s Balt,” he said to me.

 “I’ve notified both Kiko and Rei that you have the antivirus.
 They are now on their way to support you,” PC stated.

 “Thanks.
-Do you know if Malachy will be alright?”
-I asked.
-My head was filled with wishful thinking.
+Do you know if Malachy will be all right?”
+I asked, my mind filled with wishful thinking.

 “No. He’s gone.”
 My stomach churned.
 “Those crystals are made with similar technology to your disruptor ring with one major difference…”

 I jumped over and slashed through more droids.

 “What’s the difference?”
 I asked, bringing my attention back to his comment.